Yorkshire Electric Power Company: Management

 The Company Secretary was James Milnes and the Company’s registered office was at 4 South Parade Leeds.

 Power stations

-The 1901 Act proscribed four power stations to be built by the company, these were at Mirfield, Methley, Wath and Bingley.
-Three of the sites were adjacent to coal mines which would provided fuel for the stations.
+The 1901 act prescribed four power stations to be built by the company, these were at Mirfield, Methley, Wath and Bingley.
+Three of the sites were adjacent to coal mines which would provide fuel for the stations.
 All four stations would have access to a plentiful supply of water for condensing steam and providing cooling.
 The centre of the company’s area of supply was at Mirfield where the first power station was to be built.
 The power stations built by the Yorkshire Electric Power Company would outlast the company itself and continue to be used after nationalisation in 1948.

 Under the terms of the Electricity (Supply) Act 1926 (16 & 17 Geo.
-5 c.
+5. c.
 51) the Central Electricity Board (CEB) was established in 1926.
 The CEB identified high efficiency ‘selected’ power stations that would supply electricity most effectively; Thornhill and Barugh were designated as selected stations.